Restorative Justice ..

 Yet fewer than 1% of victims of crime have access to a restorative process in England and Wales.
 Our vision is that all victims of crime and conflict should have access to a restorative process.

-To find out more on what's currently happening in England, Wales, Scotland and Northern Ireland, follow the links below.
+To find out more about what's currently happening in England and Wales, visit our Latest News Page.